-Many SMEs in Kampala usually experience stagnated growth, which see many exiting business before they mature.
-Very few of them have expanded sales, profits or opening up branches and few transform to medium enterprises.
-While several factors account for failure of SMEs to grow, inadequate finances and access to financial services is assumed to be more of a challenge than other factors (Yasin, 2013) and yet few studies have surveyed into the extent to which the microfinance services reach the poor business owners in the SME sector in Kampala Uganda, hence the need for this study.
-Lack of access to finance has been identified as one of the major constraints to small business growth (Owualah, 1999; Carpenter, 2001; Anyawu, 2003; Lawson, 2007).
-The reason is that provision of financial services is an important means for mobilizing resources for more productive use.
-The extent to which small enterprises could access fund is the extents to which small firms can save and accumulate own capital for further investment (Hossain, 1988).
-Thus, this study examined the extent to which SMEs access financial services and assessed whether accessibility to such services have affected their growth or not in case of SMEs in Kampala.
+Many SMEs in Kisoro municipality usually experience stagnated development.
+Very few of them have expanded sales, profits or opening up branches and few transform to Medium Enterprises.
+While several factors account for failure of SMEs to grow, inadequate finances and access to financial services is assumed to be more of a challenge than other factors (Yasin, 2013) and yet few studies have surveyed into the extent to which the microfinance policies reach the poor business owners in the SMEs sector in Kisoro municipality, Kisoro district, hence the need for this study.
+Dispaite the above statement, there is lack of access to finance has been identified as one of the major constraints to small business development (Owualah, 1999; Carpenter, 2001; Anyawu, 2003; Lawson, 2007).
+The reason is that provision of financial services is an important means for mobilizing resources for more productive use (OECD, 2009).
+The extent to which Small Medium Enterprises could access fund is the extents to which small firms can save and accumulate own capital for further investment (Hossain, 1988).
+Thus, this study examined the extent to which SMEs access financial services and assessed whether accessibility to such services affect their development or not in case of SMEs in Kisoro municipality, Kisoro district.